 It is our pleasure to invite you to Banff, Canada, for the 10th General Meeting of the International Proteolysis Society from 28 October to 1 November 2017, and early career seminars and training workshops on the 27-28 October.
-The meeting will be held in the heart of the Rocky Mountains at the Kinnear Centre in Banff, Canada.
+The meeting will be held in the heart of the Rocky Mountains at the Banff Centre in Banff, Canada.
 We have put together an outstanding scientific program covering various aspects of protease research.
 Our meeting includes presentations by distinguished and internationally renowned investigators.
 Certainly, the Banff region in the Canadian Rockies is a splendid venue to be inspired, discuss with colleagues, forge new collaborations and see great science by young and seasoned scientists of the protease field.

 Twenty years ago, Professors Bonnie Sloane and Guy Salvesen organized the first IPS meeting on Mackinac Island in Michigan.
 Of course, we will mark the 10th Anniversary of the IPS meetings in a special way!
 We look forward to seeing you in Banff, Alberta.
-Cowgirl or cowboy boots and hat, belt buckle and bolo tie are optional but highly recommended!
+Cowgirl or Cowboy boots and hat, belt buckle and bolo tie are optional but highly recommended!

 Joanne, Jean-Bernard and Chris